Alps Ski Chalets: Verbier vs Courchevel vs Chamonix

 Courchevel 1850 is the most expensive ski resort in the world for chalet rentals, and it is not particularly close.
 A six-bedroom chalet with pool, spa, and full staff starts at GBP 25,000/week and reaches GBP 80,000+/week over Christmas.
 The resort attracts a Russian and Middle Eastern clientele alongside British families, which drives prices that would be eye-watering in any other context.

-What you get for the premium: ski-in/ski-out access to the largest linked ski area in the world (Les Trois Vallees), a restaurant scene that includes multiple Michelin stars, and a level of service infrastructure that no other resort matches.
+What you get for the premium: ski-in/ski-out access to the largest linked ski area in the world (Les Trois Vallees, 600km of pistes), a restaurant scene that includes multiple Michelin stars, and a level of service infrastructure that no other resort matches.
+Courchevel has its own altiport (private plane runway at 2,000m altitude), luxury boutiques from Chanel to Dior lining the Croisette, and a resort team that coordinates everything from ski instructors to restaurant reservations.

 Verbier: The Sweet Spot

-Verbier offers comparable skiing to Courchevel (the 4 Vallees is world-class, if slightly smaller) at 30-40% lower chalet prices.
+Verbier offers comparable skiing to Courchevel (the 4 Vallees is world-class, if slightly smaller at 412km) at 30-40% lower chalet prices.
 A premium six-bedroom chalet runs GBP 15,000-35,000/week.
 The town has a more relaxed atmosphere - less fur coats, more technical outerwear - and the off-piste terrain is considered the best in the Alps by serious skiers.

 Chamonix: The Accessible Option